Demo-ChefProject/RSA/cookbooks/rsa/README.md

 ### Cookbooks

-- `liferay` - liferay cookbook to install for Mission Center.
+- `rsa` - rsa cookbook to install for Mission Center.

 ## Attributes